Atlantic campaign of 1806: Trafalgar

 On 30 March 1805, the French Mediterranean Fleet under Vice-admiral Pierre-Charles Villeneuve successfully broke out of Toulon harbour, avoiding the British blockade fleet under Vice-admiral Lord Nelson and sailing westwards out of the Mediterranean and into the Atlantic, Nelson following several days behind.
 Villeneuve, joined by a Spanish squadron, crossed the ocean to the Caribbean and anchored at Martinique, while Nelson arrived at Barbados on 11 June.
 Panicked by the British arrival, Villeneuve immediately returned to Europe, with Nelson again close behind.
 Villeneuve's orders had specified that he sail to Brest, the French naval port on the Bay of Biscay, and join there with the fleet under Vice-admiral Honoré Ganteaume.
 Together this force would drive the Royal Navy out of the English Channel in preparation for an invasion of Britain.
 However, as he passed the Spanish port of Ferrol on 22 July 1805, Villeneuve was intercepted by a British fleet under Vice-admiral Sir Robert Calder.
-At the ensuing Battle of Cape Finisterre, Calder captured two Spanish ships but failed to inflict a decisive blow on Villeneuve's squadron, which later sailed to Cadiz, Spain's principal Atlantic seaport.
+At the ensuing Battle of Cape Finisterre, Calder captured two Spanish ships but failed to inflict a decisive blow on Villeneuve's squadron, which later sailed to Cádiz, Spain's principal Atlantic seaport.
 Nelson arrived shortly afterwards and initiated a blockade of the port.

-On 21 October 1805, Villeneuve's combined Franco-Spanish fleet sailed from Cadiz and was intercepted by Nelson, resulting in the Battle of Trafalgar.
+On 21 October 1805, Villeneuve's combined Franco-Spanish fleet sailed from Cádiz and was intercepted by Nelson, resulting in the Battle of Trafalgar.
 Although Nelson was killed at the height of the battle, his squadron inflicted a devastating defeat on the combined fleet, capturing or destroying 17 French or Spanish ships, including Villeneuve's flagship.
-The battered remnants of the French Mediterranean and Spanish Atlantic fleets retreated to Cadiz, although four French ships fled north and were intercepted and captured at the Battle of Cape Ortegal two weeks later.
+The battered remnants of the French Mediterranean and Spanish Atlantic fleets retreated to Cádiz, although four French ships fled north and were intercepted and captured at the Battle of Cape Ortegal two weeks later.
 In total, the campaign cost Napoleon 13 French and 12 Spanish ships, eliminating any possibility of even regional superiority at sea and therefore preventing the planned invasion of Britain, which had already been indefinitely postponed.
 The elimination of the French and Spanish fleets and the end of the threat of French invasion was widely celebrated in Britain, and seen by First Lord of the Admiralty Lord Barham, as an opportunity to reduce costs and damage to his ships by withdrawing the Atlantic blockade to Britain during the winter under the assumption that the battered French Navy would be unable and unwilling to operate at sea during the period.
 He wrote: "It is of little purpose now, to wear out our ships in a fruitless blockade during the winter."